bahtiyartan/troia/docs/20Variablesscope.rst

 OBJECT Command
 ====================

-OBJECT commmand is the oldest and most used variable definition command in TROIA.
+OBJECT command is the oldest and most used variable definition command in TROIA.
 When a variable is defined with OBJECT command, it's scope depends on data type of the variable and which method that OBJECT command is used in.

 +--------------------+----------------------------------+----------------------------------+--------------------+
 |                    | **Dialog/Report Events&Methods** | **Class Constructor&Variables**  | **Class Methods**  |